AdaCore/spark2014/docs/ug/spark_2014.rst

       with SPARK_Mode  --  On is implicit here is

+We say that a package or a subprogram is library-level if it is either top-level or defined in a library-level package.
 The SPARK_Mode pragma can be used in the following places:

 * As a configuration pragma, in which case it sets the default mode for all units compiled with this pragma.

-* Immediately following a library-level subprogram spec
+* Immediately within or before a library-level package spec

 * Immediately within a library-level package body

 * Immediately following the ``private`` keyword of a library-level package spec

 * Immediately following the ``begin`` keyword of a library-level package body

+* Immediately following a library-level subprogram spec

 * Immediately within a library-level subprogram body